CongducPham/LowCostLoRaGw/gw_full_latest/README-NodeRed.md

 Use your browser on `http://192.168.2.8:1880` for instance if this is your gateway's IP address.
 Make sure that your gateway has internet connection.

+If you consider to use Node-Red as the main mode to process received data, then you may enable starting Node-Red at boot:

+	> sudo systemctl enable nodered.service

+But be sure that this is what you want because having Node-Red running is resource-consuming .
+If you just want to test, just use the `node-red-start` command.
+You can disable the service at any time with:

+	> sudo systemctl disable nodered.service

 Importing the Node-Red flow
 ---------------------------